radosz99/Java-AdvancedTechniques/README.md

 4. Choose algorithm and run *cw5/src/rmi/ServerApplication.java* as many as you want - it is the Server
 5. Generate data, sort it by using one of registered servers, whatever you want to do

 The order in which clients and servers are started doesn't matter.
-If you want to run more than one instance of Client or Server you must choose *Allow run in parallel* in *Edit Configurations* in IntelliJ.
+If you want to run more than one instance of Client or Server you must choose *Allow parallel run* in *Edit Configurations* in IntelliJ.

 ### Screenshot